x

 Collins and her husband John own Out to Pasture Sanctuary in Estacada, Oregon.
 Over the past two decades, pigs, goats, donkeys and a goose have arrived at their three-acre farm.

-"Come on over the fence, they’re friendly," Collins said as she stepped into the pig pen in her rubber boots.
+"Come on over the fence; they’re friendly," Collins said as she stepped into the pig pen in her rubber boots.

 While she's used to having dozens of animals to care for, on Saturday 20 mini pigs joined the sanctuary.

-"We have 20 of these rescue pigs and we have 20 of our own that are on the property," said Collins, adding that of the new additions 12 are male and eight are female.
+"We have 20 of these rescue pigs, and we have 20 of our own that are on the property," said Collins, adding that of the new additions 12 are male and eight are female.

-Collins said she teamed up with two other Portland metro area animal sanctuaries, Wildlings Forest and Green Acres Farm, to rescue the mini pigs who were living in the backyard of a Gresham home.
+Collins said she teamed up with two other Portland metro area animal sanctuaries, Wildlings Forest and Green Acres Farm, to rescue the mini pigs who were living in the backyard of a Portland home.

 "[The owner] bought a male and a female and thought he'd make a lot of money, you know, breeding potbelly pigs in his backyard, and then it turned out nobody wanted them because the supply greatly exceeds the demand," Collins said.